Italian lovin’ from the oven.

 2. Line a cookie sheet with parchment paper.

-4. In a bowl, beat the following ingredients with a whisk until they are all well blended: oil, 3 eggs, vanilla, sugar, orange zest, (brandy or the orange juice, whichever you chose to use).
+4. In a bowl, beat the following ingredients with a whisk until they are all well blended: oil, 3 eggs, vanilla, sugar, orange zest, (brandy or the orange juice, whichever you choose to use).

-5. In a separate bowl add all the following ingredients and mix together so that the nuts are evenly coated: flour, baking powder, salt, almonds, pistachios
+5. In a separate bowl, add all the following ingredients and mix together so that the nuts are evenly coated: flour, baking powder, salt, almonds, pistachios

 7. Sprinkle flour on your work surface and also on your hands.